jmlundberg/push-the-box/resources/README.md

 Compiling font
 --------------

-You need to have `FreeTypeFont` and `MagnumFontConverter` plugins installed and `push-the-box-font-converter` executable compiled.
-See `./push-the-box-font-converter --help` for more information.
+You need to have `magnum-fontconverter` utility, `FreeTypeFont` and `MagnumFontConverter` plugins installed.
+See `magnum-fontconverter --help` for more information.
 Run the utility in current working directory:

-    ../build/src/ResourceManagement/push-the-box-font-converter ../artwork/luckiest-guy.ttf luckiest-guy
+    magnum-font-converter --font FreeTypeFont --converter MagnumFontConverter --characters "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789?!:,. " --font-size 128 --atlas-size "2048 2048" --output-size "256 256" --radius 24 ../artwork/luckiest-guy.ttf luckiest-guy

 Converting splash to distance-field
 -----------------------------------